sourcebots/sbot/docs/source/api/vision/index.rst

 It is also possible to look at the `Orientation <orientation.html>`__ of the marker.

-.. hint:: You can use the math.degrees function to convert from radians to degrees
+..
+Hint:: You can use the ``math.degrees`` function to convert from radians to degrees.

 Pixel Positions
 ~~~~~~~~~~~~~~~